The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Inferring the Escape Fraction Indirectly

 In a subset of models (\texttt{d3}), we extend this to a three-component dust prescription (Fig.~\ref{fig:dustcomponents}): (i) a dust screen around older stars ($>10$ Myr) with optical depth $\tau_3$, (ii) a young stellar birth-cloud component defined via $\tau_1/\tau_3$, and (iii) a diffuse dust screen defined via $\tau_2/\tau_3$.
 For the older stellar population, we adopt a clipped normal prior with $\mu = 0.3$ and $\sigma = 1.0$, bounded within $[0.0, 4.0]$.
 For the young stellar component ($\tau_1/\tau_3$), we use a clipped normal prior centered at 1.0 with $\sigma = 0.3$, restricted to $[0.0, 2.0]$.
 Finally, for the diffuse screen ($\tau_2/\tau_3$), we assume a clipped normal prior with $\mu = 0.4$ and $\sigma = 0.3$, also bounded within $[0.0, 2.0]$, reflecting expectations of weaker attenuation from the diffuse ISM compared to local birth-cloud dust.

 \texttt{Prospector} models both nebular continuum and line emission using the interpolation grids of \citet{byler_nebular_2017}, which are based on \textsc{Cloudy} photoionization models \citep[v13.03;][]{ferland_2013_2013}.
 The grids span a parameter space defined by: (i) the ionization parameter (\texttt{gas\_logu}), for which we adopt a uniform prior over $[-4, -1]$; (ii) the gas-phase metallicity (\texttt{gas\_logz}), with a uniform prior over $[-2, 0.5]$; and (iii) the age of the stellar population, using stellar spectra of matched age and metallicity as the ionizing source.
 Nebular emission is scaled to the ionizing photon output predicted at each single stellar population (SSP) age for the specified star formation history (SFH).
 The grid is truncated at $\log U = -1$, limiting its ability to reproduce the most extreme [O\,\textsc{iii}] ratios \citep[e.g.,][]{ferland_2013_2013, katz_first_2023}.
+The Cloudy grid adopted in this work neglects dust as an explicit opacity and heating source within the ionized gas, while still accounting for elemental depletion onto dust grains; this simplifying assumption represents a caveat of our analysis and may introduce systematic uncertainty in the inferred LyC escape fractions.

 The SFH is modelled non-parametrically across eight lookback-time bins.
 The first two are fixed at 5 and 10 Myr, while the remaining six are logarithmically spaced back to $z=20$, following \citet{ocvirk_stecmap_2006}, who showed that population separability improves with log-time spacing.
 Star formation in each bin is parameterized by $\log(\text{SFR}_n/\text{SFR}_{n+1})$, i.e.\ the logarithmic ratio of adjacent bins.
 We adopt Student-$t$ priors for these ratios, with mean vector $\vec{0}$, scale vector $\vec{0.3}$, and $\nu=2$ degrees of freedom \citep{leja_how_2019}.